November 06, 2023 8 min read

 Why pay more to get less?

 I encourage you all to use the whole resin instead of Frankincense essential oil whenever possible.
-Frankincense resin is infinitely more beneficial than essential oil and can replace essential oil and improve most products we make.
+Frankincense resin is infinitely more beneficial than the essential oil and in many cases can replace the essential oil and improve most products we make.
 Up your game.
 Don’t be lame.
-When I make products using whole resin, essential oils are unnecessary.
+When I make products using whole resin or the resin extract, essential oils are unnecessary.
 The whole resin comes with its perfect proportion of fragrance and essential oil.
-Massage oils, medicated oils, salves, cremes, Skincare products, therapeutic products for respiratory, muscle and joint care, and more benefit from the Boswellic acids.
-Why pay more to add only the aroma of Frankincense to your product when you could harness the powerfully therapeutic, joint-loving and skin-loving Boswellic acids?

 Utilizing all the therapeutic compounds